Vehicle Owners To Pay N300 As FG Approves Fees For Toll Gate

-The Federal Government on Wednesday approved a Federal Roads and Bridges Tolling Policy and Regulations that would guide the amount too be paid by vehicle owners at the toll gates.
+The Federal Government on Wednesday approved a Federal Roads and Bridges Tolling Policy and Regulations that would guide the amount to be paid by vehicle owners at the toll gates.

 A presidential aide, Tolu Ogunlesi said this in a statement posted on his official Facebook page.